gdams/adoptium/content/blog/eclipse-temurin-8u442-11026-17014-2106-2302-available/index.md

 ### SLSA level 3 compliance for Windows

 In addition to the current SLSA level 3 compliance that was previously available on macOS and Linux platforms, Adoptium is proud to announce SLSA level 3 compliance on Windows too for the first time, which means that all of our primary platforms are now compliant.
-More information on SLSA levels can be found here https://slsa.dev/spec/v1.0/levels#build-l3
+More information on SLSA build levels can be found here https://slsa.dev/spec/v1.0/levels#build-l3

 ### Redist DLLs for versions